ewaagaard/injector_model/examples/README.md

     results[str(config)] = chain.calculate_LHC_bunch_intensity_all_ion_species()
 ```

-### Custom Analysis:
-The notebooks demonstrate various analysis techniques that can be adapted for specific physics studies and operational requirements.

 ## Further Reading

-- **Package Documentation**: See main [README.md](../README.md) for package overview
+- **Package Documentation**: See main [README.md](../README.md) for package overview and installation
-- **Scientific Background**: [Injector Model publication (2025)](https://arxiv.org/abs/2501.00000) for detailed physics models
-- **Ion Data Sources**: See `data/` directory for input parameters and validation data
+- **Ion Data Sources**: See `data/` directory for input parameters and reference values
 - **ALICE3 Proposal**: [Letter of Intent](https://arxiv.org/abs/2211.02491) for future light ion physics program context

 ## Contributing

-If you develop additional examples or identify improvements:
-1. Follow the existing analysis style with clear physics explanations
+Follow the existing analysis style with clear physics explanations, test thoroughly, and document the physics background and interpretation.
-2. Test thoroughly to ensure reproducibility
-3. Document the physics background and interpretation
-4. Consider contributing back to the community

-## Support

-- **Installation issues**: Verify Python environment and package dependencies
-- **Physics questions**: Refer to the publication and package documentation
-- **Technical problems**: Ensure compatible Python environment (≥3.9)
-- **Package issues**: Report bugs through the main repository

 ---

-These examples provide a foundation for understanding and optimizing ion beam performance in the CERN accelerator complex.
-Whether you're optimizing operations, planning experiments, or exploring physics possibilities, these tools enable quantitative, physics-based decision making.
+These examples provide a foundation for understanding and optimizing ion beam performance in the CERN accelerator complex, enabling quantitative, physics-based decision making for operations, experiments, and future physics programs.